gbmitchell/math4610/HW3/problem_2.md

 will produce an executable **norms.exe** that can be executed.

 **Description/Purpose:** This function will compute a double precision value for absolute error between an exact vector x and a vector y which is the approximation to the vector x.
-Computing the absolute error between an exact and approximate vector involves taking the difference between the two and computing the L1-norm of the difference.
+Computing the absolute error between an exact and approximate vector involves taking the difference between the two and computing the Infinity-norm of the difference.
 The result is a single value to give some idea of the absolute error in an approximation to the exact vector.

 **Input:** There are two inputs needed in this case.
 An exact vector x and a vector y which represents an approximation to the vector x are passed by reference and a parameter len which represents the length of the vectors is passed to the function.